 Earl Isaak posted an update in the group

-Turtle Mountain Provincial Park 3 weeks, 5 days ago
+Turtle Mountain Provincial Park 5 months ago

 There is thick hoar frost on every tree.
 Skate and classic trails are freshly groomed.
 Beautiful skiing.